-You can contact us in writing (by letter, fax or email) or by speaking with our practice manager, Steve Bradley.
-Alternatively you can contact us by phone or arrange a meeting in person.
+You can contact us in writing (by letter, fax or email) or by speaking with our Senior Partner, Anthony Nelson.
+Alternatively, you can contact us by phone or arrange a meeting in person.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us:

 what you hope to achieve as a result of your complaint, and

 your file reference number (if you have it)